Dad’s Retirement Trip: To Texas And Beyond

 Dad’s Retirement Trip: The Plan

 This trip will consist of five Amtrak trains, spending most of our time on the train.
-During the journey, we have two nights “on the ground” in New Orleans and a day in Los Angeles between trains as well.
+When we first booked the trip, we scheduled two nights “on the ground” in New Orleans.
+We would also spend a day in Los Angeles between trains as well.
 So yes, this trip is about the journey and less about destinations.

-We booked a bedroom on the City of New Orleans, separate Superliner Roomettes on the other two trains, and coach on the Hiawatha (a coach only train).
+We booked a bedroom in the City of New Orleans, separate Superliner Roomettes on the other two trains, and a coach on the Hiawatha (a coach-only train).
 All of our onboard meals come with the price of our room.

 All the long-distance trains on this adventure are Superliners with Coach and Sleeper accommodations.
-They also have Gea Sightseer Car with a cafe and a dining car.
-All the routes have traditional dining but for the City of New Orleans, which has flex dining.
+They also have a Sightseer Car with a cafe and a dining car.
+Due to the pandemic, all of our meals are flex dining.

 Dad’s Retirement Trip: Getting What We Both Want